drugan/commerce_xquantity/README.md

 ## 'An Item added to your cart' message alter

-If you want to alter the message shown to a customer when an order item is added to a _Shopping cart_ then implement the **HOOK_xquantity_added_to_cart_msg_alter()**.
+If you want to alter or remove the message shown to a customer when an order item is added to a _Shopping cart_ then implement the **HOOK_xquantity_added_to_cart_msg_alter()**.
 See the example in the *commerce_xquantity.module* file:

 ********************************************************************************

-@PHPFILE:  commerce_xquantity.module LINE:34 PADD:5 :PHPFILE@
+@PHPFILE:  commerce_xquantity.module LINE:34 PADD:8 :PHPFILE@

 ********************************************************************************